RudrajitDawn/neo4j/README.md

 ```
 driver = GraphDatabase.driver('bolt://localhost:7687', auth = basic_auth('neo4j', 'abcxyz'), encrypted = False)
 ```
-One can create a blank sandbox in https://sandbox.neo4j.com/ and can work there.
+One can create a blank sandbox in https://sandbox.neo4j.com/ and can work there or can download neo4j desktop.

 The basic model of the graph is